The Birth of Xerces

 As my time at Monks Wood drew toward a close, I heard from Charles Remington, co-founder and then-president of the Lepidopterists’ Society.
 The 25th Annual Meeting of the Society was to take place in San Antonio that summer, and Professor Remington hoped to feature a symposium on Endangered and Extinct Lepidoptera.
 He asked if I might come and share something of the British experience in the field.
 Early Xerces supporters Bernard and Gladys Sherak made that possible.
 At the Texas meeting, Xerces had its coming-out.
 Once members of the sister-society realized that our purpose was not to ban collecting, they extended a warm and cordial reception, sharing as they did many of our concerns.
 Jo and I met in San Antonio and chartered the near future of Xerces.
 Charles Remington suggested that I continue related studies in New Haven and bring Xerces with me.

 If John Heath served as doctor-in-attendance at Xerces’ birth, Dr. Remington assumed the role of godfather, facilitating the sensible growth of the group in every way.
-Much of the early development of Xerces occurred at Yale, including the first annual meeting in 1974.
-Attendance by eminent entomologists Miriam Rothschild and Alexander Klots helping lend stature and credence to the young, relatively unknown association.
+Much of the early development of Xerces occurred at Yale over the next few years, including the first annual meeting in 1974.
+Attendance by eminent entomologists Miriam Rothschild and Alexander B. Klots helped lend stature and credence to the young, relatively unknown association.
 Over three years, Jo and I shuttled between Boston and New Haven.
 Our first secretary, Joan DeWind, inveigled pro bono legal assistance for incorporation from her husband Bill’s firm.
-A board of Directors was assembled, Roger Pasquier took firm control of the treasury and Atala and Wings were launched.
+A board of Directors was assembled, Roger Pasquier took firm control of the treasury, and Atala and Wings, the journal and newsletter, were launched.